Saturday 17 January 2026

 🎯 Conclusion

-Remember: Make the changes gradually, one or two services at a time, and check if everything is working properly.
+Remember: Make the changes gradually, one service at a time, so you can easily check if anything is affecting the system's operation.

-If you notice any problems, you can always go back to the restore point you created at the beginning or re-enable the service that caused the problem.
-The improvement will be visible immediately, especially on older machines!
+If something goes wrong, you can always restore the system from the restore point you created at the beginning or re-enable the service.
+The difference in performance will be noticeable, especially on older computers!

 Did you find this article helpful?
-Share it with friends who complain about their slow computers! 🚀
+Share it with friends who have slow computers.

 Evangelos